Developer guidelines for transfer and conversion

 - Mark these implementations with

-attribute.
-This is useful for operation inference because once a format is written, than user no longer has to specify format again during update, append or export as the proper reader or writer is automatically chosen based on the correlated value ofTransferFormat
+TransferFormatattribute.
+Its value must be unique across the same operation.
+E.g. we can't have multiple readers inside the package marked with the sameTransferFormatattribute, but we can have one reader, one writer, one update writer and one append writer marked with the sameTransferFormatattribute.
+This is useful for operation inference because once a format is written, than user no longer has to specify format again during update, append or export as the proper reader or writer is automatically chosen based on the correlated value ofTransferFormatattribute. - Implement

 Example: